eskydar/use-shortcut/README.md

 ## Demo

-The simplest way to start playing around with use-debounce is with this CodeSandbox snippet: https://codesandbox.io/s/jj8l8y0m79
+The simplest way to start playing around with use-shortcut is with this CodeSandbox snippet: https://codesandbox.io/s/jj8l8y0m79

 ```javascript